Automated investigation and response (AIR) in Office 365

 - Export the data to a .csv file.

 The investigation status indicates the progress of the analysis and actions.
-As the investigation runs, status changes to indicate whether threats were found, and whether actions have been approved, as described in the following table:
+As the investigation runs, status changes to indicate whether threats were found, and whether actions have been approved.

 |Starting||The investigation is queued to begin soon|